Visualization of Roman APT products#

 Introduction#

-This notebook tries to illustrate several examples of how to visualize APT products in Python.
-Note that the APT GUI already has Aladdin visualization, and the tool presented in this notebook is complementary.
+2. Illustrate several examples of how to visualize APT products in Python.
+Note that the APT GUI already has Aladin visualization, and the tool presented in this notebook is complementary.

-The utility functions defined in footprint_utils.py use the the so-called simulator input file.
+The utility functions defined in footprint_utils.py use the so-called simulator input file.

-On this notebook we will demonstrate how to build visualizations of the simulator input files serially or in parallel.
+In this notebook, we will demonstrate how to build visualizations of the simulator input files serially or in parallel.
 Note: In order to take full advantage of parallelization, the parameters (number of threads / number of processes) need to be optimized according to the machine and inputs used.

 Imports#